Dermar/StardewAnimation/readme.txt

+### This is a huge folder!
+Maybe just download 'output.mov' if you want to see how it turned out.

 This is an animation about my favourite game: Stardew Valley.
 I always hate it when people sleep in the game before the day is up, so the general story is about a player who's slept the first two years of their game away.
 The grandpa who died and gave them their legacy is not particularly happy about that!